Weightlifting

 Performing this exercise is appropriate for all athletes, as this is the exercise that develops pure power for athletes in any sport requiring power.
 This is a low skill exercise with little time needed to teach and master, and the risk of injury is minimal.
 Mastering this exercise is of paramount importance for elite athletes and weightlifters.
 Athletes can move heavy weights quickly and develop power by taking advantage of the overload principle, having the athlete lift heavier weights more safely than from the floor.

-The lifter should be able to hold this position without falling forwards or backwards.
+The lifter should be able to hold this position without falling forward or backward.
 It is acceptable if the athlete holds this position momentarily and subsequently slowly "creeps" backwards necessitating a small lean, or step, rearward.

 High Block Power Snatch - Pull Under

-After the lifter masters a balanced and explosive second pull it is time to move to the complete power snatch from high blocks exercise.
+After the lifter masters a balanced and explosive second pull, it is time to move to the complete power snatch from the high blocks exercise.

 Set up as before.